 Before you even start looking at reviews of restaurant POS systems, you should have some idea of what it is that you are looking for.
 Are there any features that your next POS system absolutely must have?

 This checklist can be as comprehensive as you want it to be.
-Maybe your next system needs to have a built in digital gift card program, or maybe the system needs to be cloud-based rather than on-premise.
+Maybe your next system needs to have a built in digital gift card program, or maybe the system needs to be a cloud-based POS rather than on-premise.
 It's completely up to you based on the needs you see fit for your restaurant.

 Depending on where you are in your search you may not have a clear sense of the exact features you need, but you should at least put together a list of what your current system lacks and what you hope to gain from your next system.